Artist: Gudin, Theodore

 Click here to read Gudin’s full bio on Wikipedia.

-Baron Gudin painted in a few other places in Normandy.
-A link to their respective works will appear here when published.
+Baron Gudin painted in a few other places in France.
+A link “” to their respective works will appear below when published.

 Related Posts